Optimizing Molecules using Efficient Queries from Property Evaluations: Additional Data Analysis and Visualization

 \subsection{SARS-CoV-2 Use Case}

+Table \ref{table_covid_targets} shows the results for improving binding affinity of 23 existing SARS-CoV-2 M\textsuperscript{pro} inhibitor molecules.
+Affinity predictions, Tanimoto similarity, quantitative estimation of drug-likeness (QED) \cite{bickerton2012quantifying}, synthetic accessibility (SA) \cite{ertl2009estimation}, and the logarithm of partition coefficient (logP) properties are reported.
+The results show that predicted affinity is improved past the threshold for every starting compound while attaining similarity of 0.64 on average.
+QED increases slightly, on average, showing QMO preserves and in some cases improves drug-likeness.
+SA increases only slightly, indicating synthesizability is still reasonable.
+Hydrophobicity (logP) decreases slightly meaning the molecules are more water-soluble.
+Finally, variants of all 11 M\textsuperscript{pro} inhibitors show better or comparable binding free energy, when compared to that of the original one.

-Figure \ref{fig:covid_targets_2Dstructs} shows the original and improved versions of all 23 COVID-19 inhibitor candidates.
+Table \ref{fig:covid_targets_2Dstructs} shows the original and improved versions of all 23 COVID-19 inhibitor candidates.
 Table \ref{tab:covid_targets_SMILES} shows the SMILES representations of these same molecules.

 We also provide the extended results of docking analysis on the COVID-19 inhibitor candidates and their improved variants in Table \ref{tab:docking_pockets}.
-As noted in the paper, since there is no established one-to-one correlation between predicted $\text{pIC}_{50}$ and binding free energy from docking, we use a binary (favorable/not favorable) threshold of $-6$ kcal/mol binding free energy.
-In addition, we investigate if the top binding modes revealed in docking do correspond to any of binding pockets reported in \cite{chenthamarakshan2020targetspecific}, which were estimated using PrankWeb\footnote{http://prankweb.cz/} and indexed by score.
+We show MM/PBSA energy calculation results on the top 3 docking poses for each molecule.
+In addition, we investigate if the top binding modes revealed in docking do correspond to any of binding pockets reported in \cite{chenthamarakshan2020targetspecific}, which were estimated using PrankWeb\footnote{\url{http://prankweb.cz/}} and indexed by score (see Figure \ref{fig:mpro_pocket_locs} for the locations of these pockets).
+Note: pocket 0 corresponds to the substrate-binding pocket of M\textsuperscript{pro}.
 If the pocket does not change between original and improved molecules, we can expect a similar mode of inhibition of the target which is desirable (in the cases where we know the experimentally validated binding pocket of the original drug, e.g. see Figure \ref{fig:dipyridamole}).

+Finally, Table \ref{tab:dipyridamole_contacts} lists all of the residues that Dipyridamole contacts in it's original and optimized versions along with the number of heavy atom contacts.
+The improved version makes 73 contacts compared to 64 originally, in agreement with the improved MM/PBSA BFE estimate.